Everyone comes to a time in their life where they are completely and utterly exhausted.

 RELATED: 4 Signs Your Chronic Stress Is Actually A Symptom Of Adrenal Fatigue

-Certain causes of emotional exhaustion are working a high-pressure job like a nurse, doctor, teacher, and police officer, intense schooling (medical school students), working long hours at a job you hate, having a baby, struggling with financial stress, and living with a chronic illness.
+Certain causes of emotional exhaustion may include working a high-pressure job like a nurse, doctor, teacher, and police officer, intense schooling (medical school students), working long hours at a job you hate, having a baby, struggling with financial stress, and living with a chronic illness.

-It hasn't been easy for any of us, especially during this time of the COVID-19 pandemic.
+It hasn't been easy for any of us.
 When this happens we need to know how to get back to normal and help ourselves get better.

 Signs & Symptoms of Emotional Exhaustion